Ferocious Hurricane Season Goes Through November And We're Already Running Out Of Names

 — WeatherNation (@WeatherNation) September 17, 2017

-Meanwhile, people along the Northeastern Seaboard are on the lookout for Hurricane Jose.
+Meanwhile, people along the northeastern seaboard are on the lookout for Hurricane Jose.

 JUST IN: Tropical storm watch issued for parts of NJ and Long Island ahead of Hurricane Jose https://t.co/txmdZxcJ64 pic.twitter.com/FlWuBGEQPK